rohan-crypto/Text_Analytics_Team33_Task3/README.md

 ### Run individual notebooks or scripts in this order, if needed:

-load_data.py — loads and filters the ArXiv dataset preprocessing.py — cleans and tokenises the abstracts, and saves data_preprocessed.pkl Notebooks/Chen/ — for TF-IDF representation
+1. load_data.py — loads and filters the ArXiv dataset
+2. preprocessing.py — cleans and tokenises the abstracts, and saves data_preprocessed.pkl
+3. Notebooks/Chen/ — for TF-IDF representation
-Notebooks/Nithya/ — for SBERT embeddings
+4. Notebooks/Nithya/ — for SBERT embeddings
-Notebooks/Rohan/ — for PCA visualisation
+5. Notebooks/Rohan/ — for PCA visualisation
-Notebooks/Clarence/ — for TextRank keyword extraction
+6. Notebooks/Clarence/ — for TextRank keyword extraction
-Notebooks/Shu/ — for LDA topic modelling
+7. Notebooks/Shu/ — for LDA topic modelling

 ---

 ## Report

-The group report is written in LaTeX using the NeurIPS 2026 template.
+The group report is written in LaTeX using the ACL template.

 ### If compiling locally:
 ```bash